Edgewood Academy

 The Edgewood Academy is a non-profit non-sectarian independent school located in Elmore, Alabama serving 323 students from preschool through twelfth grade.
 The school was founded in 1967 as a segregation academy.
 Edgewood Academy has been accredited by the Alabama Independent School Association (AISA) since 1974, the Southern Association of Colleges and Schools (SACS), and the National Council for Private School Accreditation (NCPSA).

 Athletics

 Edgewood's varsity teams compete athletically in the Alabama Independent School Association.
 Varsity girls have won state championships in softball, volleyball, and cheerleading.
 The National Private School Athletic Association (NPSAA) awarded Edgewood's varsity football team the Division II National Championship in 2008.
 At the end of the 2015 season Edgewood Academy held the nation's longest eleven man high school football winning streak at 71 games according to USA Today.
-Edgewood Academy won a second National Championship in baseball after being awarded the honor by MaxPreps.com.
-Edgewood Academy's baseball team finished the 2013 year ranked No. 1 in the MaxPreps Small School (enrollment under 1,000 students National Baseball Rankings ahead of teams from Florida, Oklahoma and Arkansas.
+Edgewood Academy won a second national championship in baseball after being awarded the honor by MaxPreps.com.
+Edgewood Academy's baseball team finished the 2013 year ranked No. 1 in the MaxPreps Small School (enrollment under 1,000) National Baseball Rankings ahead of teams from Florida, Oklahoma and Arkansas.
 The school also fields youth football teams for grades 2nd, 3rd, and 4th (Termite) and grades 5th and 6th (PeeWee).